Legal Clauses Every Online Education Platform Must Include

 -

-SaaS startups in the education sector
+SaaS startups in the EdTech sector offering infrastructure, tools, or white-label education solutions

 -

-Legal advisors drafting or reviewing platform agreements
+Legal advisors and consultants tasked with drafting or reviewing user terms, privacy policies, and platform agreements

 1. User Agreement & Acceptance Clause